What is a Bunion?

 Depending on the size of the enlargement, misalignment of the toe, and pain experienced, conservative treatments may not be adequate to prevent progressive damage from bunions.
 In these cases, bunion surgery, known as a bunionectomy, may be advised to remove the bunion and realign the toe.
 The podiatrists at The Foot & Ankle Center are expert bunion surgeons, with decades of experience in bunion surgery.
 If you have painful bunions, come see us for a consultation.

-New 3D Bunion Correction - The Lapiplasty® Procedure
+New 3D Bunion Correction - Lapifuse® and Lapiplasty® Procedures

-We are the first clinic in the Richmond area to offer Lapiplasty, a procedure that fixes the root problem causing bunions, and gets patients back on their feet much faster than the older, conventional bunion treatment.
-Learn More About Lapiplasty
+We offer Lapiplasty and Lapifuse bunion treatments, procedures that fix the root problem causing bunions, and get patients back on their feet much faster than the older, conventional bunion treatment.
+Learn More About New Bunion Treatments

 Does it Hurt After Bunion Surgery?